-The locality of Hamiltonian terms in this model ensures that local operators can only give rise to local excitations.
-This makes the model robust against local noise, since the local excitations it gives rise to can be effectively detected and removed to return it to the correct ground state.
-This means that any local error on a topological stabiliser code is correctable.
-This robustness makes the model \textit{topologically ordered} -- it has degenerate ground states that can only be interchanged by excitations propagating over a topologically non-trivial path.
-This very general protection against local noise provided by topologically ordered systems makes them well-suited for use as quantum memories.
+The locality of Hamiltonian terms in this model ensures that local operators, such as those which would describe natural couplings to an environment, can only create local excitations.
+In contrast, the degenerate ground states of a topological stabilizer code can only be transformed by operators with support on a manifold (i.e.,~a path or surface) that is topologically non-trivial and cannot be continuously deformed to a point.
+Because of this property, a topological code is robust against local noise, and any local error on a topological stabiliser code is correctable.
+This very general protection against general local noise makes topological stabilizer codes well-suited for use as quantum memories.

+Another useful feature of topological stabilizer codes is that they define a code family on lattices of varying size.
+The distance of the code is typically a function of the lattice dimensions.
+Choosing a sufficiently large lattice allows for an arbitrarily large code distance to be achieved, while locality of stabiliser generators ensures that the weight of Hamiltonian terms remain constant in this distance.
+This allows for the effective noise rate on encoded information to be reduced arbitrarily low, provided the physical noise rate is below a particular threshold value \cite{Aharanov,Terhal}.